Matteo Croce personal homepage

 And a hardware RNG, to get entropy from the host.

 At this point, we’re ready to start the install by clicking on “Begin Installation”.
-Be sure to select BIOS as firmware, because UEFI snapshots are not implemented yet.
+Be sure to select BIOS as the firmware, because UEFI snapshots are not implemented yet.

 Windows installation